plainerman/Variational-Doob/README.md

 python eval/evaluate_tps.py
 ```

-respectively.
+for ALDP respectively.
 In both cases, you might need to change the paths that you want to evaluate.

 ## Run our method
 To sample trajectories with our method, we provide ready to go config files in `configs/`.
 You can run them with